jfrancos/react-resume/README.md

 # React resume

-I have no idea how I would ever create something this complex with consistent styling using a word processor, so I used React.
+I had no idea how I would ever create something this complex with consistent styling using a word processor, so I used React.